Piles is a free program for Windows that lists the most recent modified files in a directory of your choosing for quick access.

 Most programs do not integrate well with Windows Explorer, the standard file browser of Windows.
 Files that are downloaded for instance are not specifically marked for easier access.
 That's probably not a problem if you download a handful of files a week but if you download dozens or hundreds per day it is.

-Files are usually dropped in a download directory that grows over time, some files get added, some deleted but the file count usually is high enough to make it more difficulty that it should be to locate the latest downloaded files.
+Files are usually dropped in a download directory that grows over time, some files get added, some deleted but the file count usually is high enough to make it more difficult than it should be to locate the latest downloaded files.

 But it is not only downloaded files that can be a problem.
 Basically any type of file that gets updated, think of log files, documents, music for instance.